dev9914/Vibely---A-Complete-Instagram-Like-Application-with-Full-Stack-Functionality/README.md

 ---

-# ☸ Kubernetes Deployment
+## Kubernetes Deployment

-The repository includes Kubernetes manifests for deploying Vibely on **AWS Elastic Kubernetes Service (EKS)**.
+The project also includes Kubernetes manifests for deployment on AWS Elastic Kubernetes Service (EKS).

-Deploy using:
+Deploy the application using:

 ```bash
 kubectl apply -f k8s/